 Unfortunately relegation followed in the last year before World War Two.
 The Canaries went down on the last day of the season after beating Nottingham Forest 1-0 when they needed it to be 4-0.
 The goal average difference was a mere 0.048 of a goal.
 The timing could not have been worse for Norwich.
 Finances were again under huge strain as football was suspended for the duration of the war.
 When things resumed in 1946-47, Norwich had to rely on local youngsters and finished one from bottom in the table, thereby having to seek re-election back into the league.
 The same thing happened the next season too.

 With the club saved, the players responded on the pitch.
 1958-59 saw the famed FA Cup run as the Canaries, under the leadership of Archie Macaulay, fought through to the semi final, knocking out Manchester United, Tottenham Hotspur and Sheffield United along the way.
-The third division side eventually fell just 90 minutes from a Wembley final, and only then after a replay.
+The third division side eventually fell to Luton Town, just 90 minutes from a Wembley final, and only then after a replay.
 But it was to be the launch pad for modern Norwich City.
-The next season they finished as runners up in the league, and therefore gained promotion back to Division Two, and in 1962 won the League Cup for the first time.
+The next season they finished as runners up in the league, and therefore gained promotion back to Division Two, and in 1962 won the League Cup for the first time under the stewardship of Willie Reid.

 The sixties saw the club consolidate, though FA Cup giant killing remained on the menu as Manchester United were beaten 2-1 at Old Trafford in 1967.
 In 1969 a relatively unknown manager by the name of Ron Saunders arrived at Carrow Road.
 He brought a disciplined approach to the playing style, had the players running up and down Mousehold Heath to maximise fitness, and spent what little money was available wisely.
 Against expectation, by the end of the 1971-72 season, Saunders had transformed Norwich City into Second Division champions and they took their place in the First Division for the very first time.